 (SIP), approved by U.S. Environmental Protection Agency (U.S.

-EPA), requires the Air Resources Board (ARB or Board) staff to present
+EPA), contained a commitment for the Air Resources Board (ARB or Board) staff to present

 to the Board in 2013 a regulation

 for mobile agricultural equipment that moves California towards meeting

 ambient air quality standards for the San Joaquin Valley by utilizing

 the cleanest available technologies.
 In October 2013, the Board

 approved the State Implementation Plan Credit from Mobile Agricultural